HEP-FCC/fcc-physics/README.md

 ## Installing the fcc-physics package

-Set up your environment
+Before installing and everytime you want to use this software, set up your environment

     source ./init.sh

-Compilation:
+Compile:

     mkdir build
     cd build